d-meizin/LearnChapter13Repo/README.md

-## This repository had created to learn chapter 13
+## This repository had been created to learn chapter 13